The Role of Ethics as a Driving Force in Rapid Digital and AI Development

 You may participate as presenter of one session or observer.

-Please submit an abstract (by email only) to: atiner@atiner.gr, using the abstract submission form by 3 October 2023 to: Dr. Marzia Coltri, Lecturer, Arden University, UK.
+Please submit an abstract (by email only) to: atiner@atiner.gr, using the abstract submission form by 25 March 2025 to: Dr. Marzia Coltri, Professor Extraodinarious, University of South Africa (UNISA), Taxation Department and GUS Fellow and Lecturer, Arden University, UK.
 Abstracts should include the following details: Title of Paper, Full Name (s), Affiliation, Current Position, an email address, and at least 3 keywords that best describe the subject of your submission.
 Decisions are reached within 4 weeks.

 Fee structure information is available on www.atiner.gr/fees.